nataliagarbirasdiaz/OPESS/README.md

 # README

 This repository stores information relevant to the "Occasional Political Economy Seminar Series" at the EUI.
-The series is organized by Miriam Golden and Natalia Garbiras-Díaz, along with Susanna Garside and Julian Verlinger.
+The series is organized by Miriam Golden and Natalia Garbiras-Díaz, along with Susanna Garside and Julian Vierlinger.

 # Description of the series